 3. Help Voters Exercise Their Right to Vote

-For help at the polls, call the non-partisan Election Protection Hotline at 1-866-Our Vote.
+For help at the polls, encourage voters to call the nonpartisan Election Protection Hotline at 1-866-Our Vote.

 4. Celebrate the Elections!